 Output voltage VOUT2 is around 1.5V lower than VOUT1, and can consequently start from 0V.

 Capacitors C4 and C9 prevent oscillations of T1 and T2 during transitional phases.
-Output voltage is adjusted with VR1 and VR3.
+The output voltage is adjusted with VR1 and VR3.
 VR2 is used for coarse adjustment, while VR3 is used for more precise output voltage adjustment.

 Construction and testing